Skip to main content

 Although we have noted the acquisition of Virgin Money by Nationwide in October 2024, we are waiting until our next review of the banking sector in April 2025 before re-examining the scores of the new group as a whole.
 It is likely that the current scores will still be good indicators, since pre-acquisition ethical practices are likely to be maintained in the short term at least.

-Nationwide currently scores 65 and Virgin Money (including Clydesdale Bank and Yorkshire Bank) 40.
+Nationwide currently scores higher than Virgin Money (and Clydesdale Bank and Yorkshire Bank).

 Ethical mortgage lenders